lukso-network/docs/docs/guides/digital-assets/transfer-lsp7-digital-asset.md

 ### Step 1 - Setup imports and constants

-At this point you will need a private key in order to transfer some tokens as well as the `LSP7Mintable` _token contract address_ and the _address of the Universal Profile_ that has some tokens.
+At this point you will need a private key, this EOA should be a controller address for the UP with proper [**permissions**](../../standards/universal-profile/lsp6-key-manager.md#permissions) in order to transfer some tokens as well as the `LSP7Mintable` _token contract address_ and the _address of the Universal Profile_ that has some tokens.
 We will import `LSP7Mintable` and `UniversalProfile` in order to get the _ABIs_ of the contracts that we will interact with.

 <Tabs>